Knowledge Hub

 Do you need a solicitor for a commercial property lease or transaction?

-Using a solicitor for your commercial property lease or sale/purchase isn’t a legal requirement but it’s highly advisable.
-Commercial property law is complex and the financial stakes can be high, putting your business at risk or potentially tying you into an inflexible lease.
+Using a commercial property solicitor for your commercial property lease or sale/purchase isn’t a legal requirement but it is highly advisable for a number of reasons.
+Commercial property law is complex and the financial stakes can be high, putting your business at risk or potentially tying you into an inflexible lease or contract.

 Legal advice when buying or leasing a commercial property